foontzoot/foontzoot.github.io/index.md

 ##### ASP.NET Core • Web API • Angular • TypeScript • RxJS • SQLServer • EF Core • Identity Server • Redis • RabbitMQ • Docker • Azure DevOps • Mocha • Elasticsearch

 SynapzeCX is Bond's flagship microservices platform built with ASP.NET Core and Angular 7.
 It's a message-based distributed application with many modules.
 I worked on user asset upload, upload approval and upload publishing, which are parts of the Resource module.
 In the process, I created required tables in SQLServer, Web APIs on the server, routes, services, directives and actual pages on the client.
 I collaborated closely with Design and QA teams using Jira in an agile environment.
-Powershell tool for one-click build and local debug run I created was used by everyone in the group.
+I created Powershell tool for one-click build and local debug run used by everyone in the group.

 ---